dgamepuzzle/AIMAS_FinalProject/NewSearchClient/centralized_planner.md

 ## Problems:

 ### What if there're less agents than boxes to be pushed?
-Each time a box is pushed into a goal, a reallocation should follow.
+- Each time a box is pushed into a goal, a reallocation should follow.
 The planner should try to solve only a limited subset of the goals per reallocation.

+- Once a box is pushed into a goal, it should be excluded from further allocations.
+  - How do we achieve that?
+We have to keep track of "finished" boxes and goals...